Towards Avoiding the Data Mess: Industry Insights from Data Mesh Implementations: Introduction

+However, no scientific work empirically investigates how industry experts apply the high-level concept of data mesh across multiple industries.
+This is problematic because substantial changes in enterprise data management are a huge organizational effort.
+Gaining insights into other organizations' experiences with implementation---identifying the challenges they encountered and the strategies they deployed---is instrumental to avoiding costly pitfalls and preventing a data mess.
+Additionally, it's crucial to explore the motivational factors driving the adoption of data mesh, as this can inform organizations about its feasibility and suitability for their specific needs.
+An examination of the overall impact of adopting a data mesh is also essential, as it informs on the broader implications of such a shift.
+Further, utilizing archetypes can offer more tailored advice, recognizing that different types of organizations have distinct requirements and challenges.
+Consequently, we formulate the following research question:

-\textbf{RQ:}\textit{What generalized knowledge can we derive for data mesh adoptions along the categories of motivational factors, typical challenges, best practices, real-world impact, and resulting archetypes?}
+\textbf{RQ:}\textit{What preliminary insights can we derive for data mesh adoptions along the categories of motivational factors, typical challenges, implementation strategies, real-world impact, and resulting archetypes?}

 To address this question, we first conduct an exploratory literature review followed by a series of semi-structured expert interviews across multiple industries.
-This work contributes generalized knowledge beneficial for professionals that are in the process or plan to adopt a data mesh as an architectural data governance paradigm.
+This work contributes preliminary insights beneficial for professionals who are in the process or plan to adopt a data mesh as an architectural data governance paradigm.
+We emphasize, that the contribution of this work is theoretical and conceptual---addressing foremost aspects related to the organizational and social dimension of data mesh.
+For technical implementations, we refer to publicly available guides \cite[c.f.]{aws} and recent publications \cite[c.f.]{AraujoMachado2022AdvancingImplementations}.

 We structure the remaining article as follows. \Cref{foundations} introduces the theoretical foundations and discusses related work.
-Subsequently, \Cref{methodology} describes the methodology, while \Cref{results} presents the results from the analysis of the expert interviews.
-We highlight our contributions and point out future work and limitations in \Cref{discussion}. \Cref{conclusion} concludes this work.
+Subsequently, \Cref{methodology} describes the methodology, whereas \Cref{results} presents the results from the analysis of the expert interviews.
+We highlight our contributions and point out future work and limitations in \Cref{discussion}.
+Finally, we conclude our work in \Cref{sec:conlusion}.